 $10,000 knife fight in the Chopped Canada Kitchen!

 A while ago, I decided to take a leap of faith and send an application to become a Chef/Competitor on The Food Network show Chopped Canada.
-The application was straight forward and asked a series of food and career related questions so producers of the show could gain insight into who I am and my skills as a Chef.
+The application was straight forward and asked a series of food and career-related questions so producers of the show could gain insight into who I am and my skills as a Chef.
 Among the questions was: “Tell us something about yourself no one would know by looking at you?”.
-Took me a while to answer that one; I have so many things I could have said, but had to narrow it down to what I thought would peak their interest.
+Took me a while to answer that one; I have so many things I could have said, but had to narrow it down to what I thought would pique their interest.
 (I won’t give away my response, but it is revealed on the episode!)

-Several weeks later I received an email which said over 500 chefs had applied; those they thought promising were invited to an interview and an on camera audition at the Royal York Hotel in Toronto.
+Several weeks later I received an email which said over 500 chefs had applied; those they thought promising were invited to an interview and an on-camera audition at the Royal York Hotel in Toronto.
 I was one of the 104 CHOSEN ones!

 Filming took place a full year before my episode aired – for an entire year I had to keep quiet about the details of the show – and of course the outcome.
-Even during media interviews I could not divulge anything that may give away the results.
+Even during media interviews, I could not divulge anything that may give away the results.
 We had strict rules to abide by which was a tough go, as many knew I was going on the show and wanted to know, DID I WIN?
 All I could say was, I accomplished everything I set out to do and more; it was an experience I would certainly do over again, in a heartbeat!

 To give you a better understanding of the journey, our day began at 6:30 am and wrapped up at whatever point a chef made it to in the competition.
 The time to film the rounds is much longer than what you see on TV – each one lasting about 3 hours, start to finish!
 The cooking time you see on the show is exactly as presented, no more no less – so, no sympathy from the clock!
 The rest of the time was preparation for camera shots, adjusting sound, resetting the kitchen…thankfully, it wasn’t live TV and we had a slight breather between rounds!